ucbepic/docetl/docs/operators/equijoin.md

 # Equijoin Operation (Experimental)

-The Equijoin operation in docetl is an experimental feature designed for joining two datasets based on flexible, LLM-powered criteria.
+The Equijoin operation in DocETL is an experimental feature designed for joining two datasets based on flexible, LLM-powered criteria.
 It leverages many of the same techniques as the [Resolve operation](resolve.md), but applies them to the task of joining datasets rather than deduplicating within a single dataset.

 ## Motivation